 Arthritis of the knee joint is one of the most common causes of knee pain.
 There are different types of arthritis that can affect the knee joint, and the treatments may vary depending on the condition that is causing the symptoms.

 Osteoarthritis is the most common type of knee arthritis.
-Also called wear-and-tear arthritis or degenerative joint disease, osteoarthritis is characterized by progressive wearing away of the cartilage of the joint.
-As the protective cartilage is worn away by knee arthritis, bone is exposed, the knee becomes swollen and painful, and activities become increasingly difficult.
+Also called wear-and-tear arthritis or degenerative joint disease, osteoarthritis is characterized by progressive wearing away of the cartilage in the joint.
+As the protective cartilage is worn away, bone is exposed, the knee becomes swollen and painful, and activities become increasingly painful.

-Knee arthritis typically affects patients over 50 years of age.
-It is more common in patients who are overweight, and weight loss tends to reduce the symptoms associated with knee arthritis.
-There is also a genetic predisposition to this condition, meaning knee arthritis tends to run in families.
-Other factors that can contribute to developing knee arthritis include trauma to the knee, meniscus tears or ligament damage, and fractures to the bone around the joint.
+Knee arthritis typically affects patients as they get older.
+Symptoms are more common in patients who are overweight, and weight loss tends to reduce the severity of pain associated with knee arthritis.
+There is also a genetic component, meaning knee arthritis can be passed down within a family.
+Other factors that can contribute to developing knee arthritis include injuries to the knee, torn cartilage, and fractures to the bone around the joint.